 Apprenticeship is an “earn and learn” training model that combines work-based learning with related classroom teaching using the highest industry standards.
-IEC is one of the nation's leaders in apprenticeship and currently has more than 10,500 electrical apprentices enrolled in the program.
+IEC is one of the nation's leaders in apprenticeship and currently has almost 12,000 electrical apprentices enrolled in the program.
 These apprentices are building a foundation for a highly-skilled and rewarding career in the electrical industry.

 Learn More about IEC's industry-leading Four-Year Apprentice Training Program here!

 IEC Apprenticeship Week Events

 IEC National Four-Year Apprenticeship Program Features

 - Highly qualified educator, contractor, and electrician teaching teams including IEC-trained instructors

 - High-quality resource materials, including an in-depth curriculum that is produced by the nation’s leading electrical contractors